chinesedfan/codejam/2021/README.md

 #### Problem C. Hacked Exam

 For set 1, loop over all answers to find possible correct answers.
 Then try all answers again to calculate the maximum expected score.

+### Round 1c

+#### Problem A. Closest Pick

+If pick both the start and the end of the same slot, then the slot is covered.
+If only pick the start or the end of different slots, then half of each slot is coverd.
+But for open slots, whose end is 1 or k, it can be covered with one pick.